-Timothy R. Snider is standing for election to the Board of Teck Resources Limited for the first time.
+Timothy R. Snider was elected to the Board of Teck in April, 2015.
 He is a graduate of Northern Arizona University (B.Sc).
 Mr. Snider is currently Chairman of Cupric Canyon Capital, LLC.
 Prior to this role, he had a 38 year career with Phelps Dodge Corporation and its successor Freeport-McMoRan Copper and Gold, Inc. during which he held numerous technical, operating and executive positions including President and Chief Operating Officer.